 - For SC-PTM reception on a TDD cell, all downlink subframes and subframes including DwPTS of the TDD UL/DL configuration indicated by tdd-Config [8] of the cell except MBSFN subframes represent PDCCH-subframes.

+- For BL UEs or UEs in enhanced coverage, subframes in which the UE is expected to monitor MPDCCH or assumes that MPDCCH is dropped represent PDCCH-subframes (for PDCCH monitoring, see subclause 9.1.5 of [2]).

 PDSCH: Refers to PDSCH or for NB-IoT to NPDSCH.